-A warm, friendly atmosphere is what draws older adults to our Over-the-Rhine Senior Center.
+The Over-the-Rhine Senior Center is a warm, friendly atmosphere that draws older adults to come in and sit, have something to eat, socialize and just have a good time.
+Sometimes, they dance.
 Some seniors go there every weekday for breakfast, lunch and activities.
 They love the feeling they get from being with people who have similar interests and concerns.

 “It’s family oriented and that’s what I love about it,” said Edressa Johnson, a frequent participant at the Senior Center.
 “It’s the family that I didn’t have.”